chloeip/dtimsprep/readme.md

 ### 2.2.
 Option 2: Copy Paste

-Clone this repo, then copy-paste the src/dtimsprep folder into your python project directory, import as normal.
+Clone this repo, then copy-paste the `dtimsprep` folder from `./src/` into your python project directory, use as normal.

 ### 2.3.
 Option 3: From Wheel